-Are Banks Catching Corona?
+Have Banks Caught Corona?
 Effects of COVID on Lending in the US, with Thorsten Beck (The Business School, City University of London)

 Banks with a greater deposit footprint in areas hit by COVID experience a significantly greater deterioration of their loan portfolios.
 While such lenders provide paycheck protection grants in affected areas more than other lenders, we observe negative effects on regular small business bank loans and on loan terms in the market for large syndicated loans.

-It’s The End of Bank Branching As We Know It (And We Feel Fine), with Steven Ongena (University of Zurich)
+The Demise of Branch Banking - Technology Consolidation, Bank Fragility, with Steven Ongena (University of Zurich)

 We explore which explanations for the reduction of bank branches are supported by the data.
 While technology is associated with de-branching of banks across countries, economic factors like growth or bank fragility and consolidation of banks are more robustly linked to de-branching in US counties and on the branch level in the US.